tacoda/psc_agent/docs/technical_design_document.md

 ## Out of Scope (Non-goals)

-- Creation of UI components for document collection or status tracking
 - The design of other agent workflows (e.g., Document Type Verifier).
-- The createion of a new user interface for document collection or status tracking.
+- The development of a new user interface for the Mago platform.
 - The creation of a new RPA worker from scratch.

 ## Solution